 She has songs which are audience favourites like 'Near You' and 'Sea Town' which have not appeared on albums but remain mainstays of the live show.
 Sea Town in particular has featured in every CMA gig I've been at.
 That's five in total and the performance of the song has moved from a plaintive lament into a rocking celebration of returning.

 We were treated to eighteen songs tonight in Summerhall's 'Dissection Room' showcasing the best of the new album and its predecessor 'Honest Life'.
-Her songs clearly touch a common core across the ages that was evident tonight with a very mixed age group and live she always engages with the audience with humour and charm between the songs and then that voice soars.
+Her songs clearly touch a common core across the ages that was evident tonight with a very mixed age range.
+Live she always engages with the audience with humour and charm between the songs and then that voice soars.
 More, Courtney Marie, more!

 Note: in the heat tonight an audience member fainted, thankfully recovering.
 Courtney Marie stopped the show immediately and took a respectful break.